*For those new to AARC with previous rowing experience, please contact email@example.com

 The Technical Sweep Program is for rowers who are recent graduates of Learn-to-Row and those wishing to develop or refresh, technical skills.
 The head coach of the Technical Sweep Program will define the criteria for participation in the program (entry and continuation) and collaborate with the head coach of the Open Sweep Program to ensure rowers are being developed to that skill set.
 Technical Sweep practices are focused on improving technique and skill in rowing.

 All Technical Sweep rowers have the opportunity to represent AARC at various regattas in both the summer and fall water seasons.
+See the Regatta Participation page for information about races.

 *Never Rowed and want to learn?
 Check out our Learn to Row page.

-Technical Practice Schedule (April-October)
+Technical Practice Schedule (Sept 1 - October 25)

 To be assigned a seat in practice, rowers must sign up with their availability by noon, Thursday the week prior via the web link on the club's homepage.
 By doing this, coaches can make boat lineups for the weekly schedule.
 While drop-in participation is possible, weekly scheduling is strongly recommended: as a drop-in you are not guaranteed a seat in the boat.